By NCS Marketing

 Traditional cookout favorites like marshmallows, hot dogs, condiments and deli salads were purchased measurably more than during the same week last year.
 And Americans continued with the trend of seeking luxury at the grocery store, splurging more on meat and seafood for Labor Day Weekend in 2020.

 The spending habits associated with the past several holidays, coupled with an expected second wave of the pandemic this winter, will lead to continuously elevated CPG sales.
-Particularly around holidays and foods associated with comfort, luxury and tradition, as people around the world cling to a sense of normalcy.
+This will hold particularly true around holidays and foods associated with comfort, luxury and tradition, as people around the world cling to a sense of normalcy.
 Not to mention, we’re all still relying on holidays, no matter how small, to add joy and excitement to a week that feels like Bill Murray’s Groundhog Day.

 While we’re holding tight to tradition, we’ve also adopted a culture of trial.
 Set off by the widespread out-of-stocks and forced trial that took place in March, consumers are now trying new items at the grocery store much more frequently than ever before.